Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 # Awesome!

-Here is the final result, JupyterLab-winter-2020 theme provided by QuanSight.
+Here is the final result, jupyterLab-theme-winter theme provided by QuanSight.
 Feel free to modify it, and please suggest some themes you might like and share in the comments.
 For example we'd love to see a "summer 2020 theme" for our southern hemisphere friends.
 We will dive into how to distribute your themes and make them high quality in a later blog post.